18F/C2/doc/team_practices.md

 require at least one review by someone (the Reviewer) other than the person making the change (the Owner), and that the Owner does not merge her/his own pull request.
 The Reviewer does the merge.

+*NOTE* that if you are [pairing on code changes](https://en.wikipedia.org/wiki/Pair_programming) then you can consider one of you the Owner and the other the Reviewer for the purposes of this workflow.
+That means that your PR can immediately be merged since it was reviewed-while-coded.

 Here is an example workflow.
 Unless explicitly noted, actions are assumed to be taken by the Owner.

 1. Click **Start** on the story in the story tracker.